48782661/OptIForest/README.md

 # Dataset

 We evaluate all methods on 20 widely-used benchmark datasets, which are available in public [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.php), [Kaggle Repository](https://www.kaggle.com/datasets), and [ADRepository](https://github.com/GuansongPang/ADRepository-Anomaly-detection-datasets).

+# Repository Creation

+The original author's repository was forked and the new branch was ads_Final_project was created, where all the works are committed.

 # Experiment